-Swedish failures in the Czech Republic - Perrot won
+Swedish failures in the Czech Republic - Perrot wins

 Published:

-Swedish failures in the Czech Republic - Perrot won
+Swedish failures in the Czech Republic - Perrot wins

 Photo: Petr David Josek/AP/TT

 2+2, 2+2 and 2+1.
-The standing shooting ruined Sweden's men's World Cup showing in Nove Mesto, and their Olympic qualification.
+The standing shooting ruined the Swedish men's World Cup race in Nove Mesto, as well as their Olympic qualification.
 "Of course I wanted a better result," says Sebastian Samuelsson, who was the top Swede, finishing 13th in the mass start.

-Samuelsson, Martin Ponsiluoma and Jesper Nelin were in contention for the top spots.
+Samuelsson, Martin Ponsiluoma, and Jesper Nelin were in the fight for the top spots.
 Then came the misses in the standing shooting - and the trio dropped down the results list.

-Frenchman Éric Perrot was sharper in the shooting, winning ahead of Campbell Wright, USA, and Sverre Dahlen Aspenes from Norway.
-Perrot takes over the overall lead from Italian Tommaso Giacomel.
+Frenchman Éric Perrot was sharper in the shooting, winning ahead of Campbell Wright of the USA and Sverre Dahlen Aspenes of Norway.
+Perrot takes over the overall lead from Italy's Tommaso Giacomel.

-Nelin finished 16th, Ponsiluoma 17th and Malte Stefansson 20th.
+Nelin finished in 16th place, Ponsiluoma in 17th, and Malte Stefansson in 20th.

 Corrected version: In a previous version, the wrong location was stated for Ponsiluoma.